How to Turn YouTube Videos into Presentation Slides with AI

 1. Create Presentations From YouTube Videos with Monsha

 This is the easiest, quickest, and smartest way—and it’s free!
-Monsha for presentation-making is great because it reads external videos and handles the slide layouts and formatting for the entire presentation, so you don’t have to worry about writing prompts or dealing with all the details.
+Monsha for presentation-making is great because it reads external videos for you and handles the slide layouts and formatting for the entire presentation, so you don’t have to worry about writing prompts or dealing with all the details.

+You can go beyond boring bullet points and include a variety of layouts in your slides, with the option to align them with specific standards.
 Plus, you can export it in the platform or format that works best for you, including Google Slides and PowerPoint.

 Here’s how to do it: